Roldan87/Exquisite-corpse-Jose-Roldan/README.md

 Whatever dime I have, have it, it is yours.
 For all I wish, is to spend my final waking moments one with nature.

+I would take all my money and climb a mountain no other climbers think about.
+At the top, I would throw the money in the air.
+Who will find it?
+I don't care.